karlseguin/statsreg/README.md

 Methods are thread-safe.

 ### Overwriting
 By default, statsreg will log a message when registering an alread-registered name.
 This makes sense for static statistics (those registered at init).
 However, you may want to dynamically register statistics, sometimes with the same name.
-You can disable the logging by setting the global var `LogOvewrite` to `nil` (this is actually a function, so you could implement your own custom logging logic, but why?).
+You can disable the logging by setting the global var `LogOverwrite` to `nil` (this is actually a function, so you could implement your own custom logging logic, but why?).